-Top Cameras for Astrophotography
+The Top Cameras for Astrophotography

 DSLRs vs Cooled OSCs

-For beginner astrophotographers on a budget, we recommend DSLRs specifically from Canon and Nikon.
+For beginner astrophotographers on a budget, we recommend DSLRs, specifically from Canon and Nikon.
 However, the Canon models have some glaring issues that put Nikon ahead of Canon for astrophotography.
 The most important difference is that Nikon cameras typically use much more sensitive Sony sensors for their cameras.

 We would have recommended Sony DSLRs due to the incredibly low noise sensors as well, but they have a feature gone rogue dubbed “Star Eater” in their software.
 Star Eater is the result of a heavy-handed noise reduction algorithm in the software of the camera that can mistake faint stars as noise and completely remove them.
-Nikon’s cameras thankfully do not have this issue.
+Nikon’s cameras, thankfully, do not have this issue.

-Above about $500, we are able to start venturing into purpose-built cameras with two-stage TEC cooling that reduces noise by orders of magnitude.
-These cameras are commonly called “Cooled OSC” cameras, OSC meaning One-Shot Color.
+At about $500, we are able to start venturing into purpose-built cameras with two-stage TEC cooling that reduces noise by orders of magnitude.
+These cameras are commonly called “Cooled OSC” cameras, with “OSC” meaning One-Shot Color.
 Two-stage TEC cooling allows for cooling to winter temperatures during the sweltering heat of summer, which greatly reduces noise.
 TEC stands for thermoelectric cooling.
 TEC-cooled cameras use a number of thermal effects to cool a surface.

 These Cooled OSC cameras also typically use the already low-noise sensors used in some of the DSLRs we recommend to reduce noise even further.
-The biggest disadvantage of OSC cameras is that a laptop computer is mandatory to control the entire process, whereas with a DSLR you can get by with just an intervalometer.
-The laptop requirement and the TEC cooling also means your rig will consume more electrical power than a DSLR-based one.
+The biggest disadvantage of OSC cameras is that a laptop computer is mandatory to control the entire process, whereas with a DSLR, you can get by with just an intervalometer.
+The laptop requirement and the TEC cooling also mean your rig will consume more electrical power than a DSLR-based one.

-In the Nikon camp we recommend two DSLRs, those models are the D5100 and D5300.
+In the Nikon camp, we recommend two DSLRs.
+Those models are the D5100 and D5300.

 I have personally owned both of these DSLRs and can tell you they are a great way to start astrophotography.
-The D5300 has 3.8 micron pixels, which is best for medium to short focal length telescopes.
+The D5300 has 3.8 micron pixels, which is best for medium-to-short focal length telescopes.

 The D5100 offers all the great features of the D5300 but with larger 4.8 micron pixels—ideal for longer focal length telescopes than the D5300 can handle.

-Otherwise, the two cameras are rather similar – like the D5300 the Nikon D5100 has an ultra low noise Sony sensor, and mostly identical specs.
+Otherwise, the two cameras are rather similar; like the D5300, the Nikon D5100 has an ultra-low-noise Sony sensor and mostly identical specs.

 We recommend this camera only to astrophotographers with longer focal length systems; the image scale with this camera stays above 1”/px until you hit 950mm of focal length!

 The pixels are much larger than the ASI183MC Pro at 4.6 microns.
-The ASI294MC Pro also boasts an extremely low read noise (noice generated by the camera system) of only 1.2e, which allows for short exposure imaging if your tracking isn’t very good.
-It also allows for a method of imaging called lucky imaging where you take hundreds of short exposures of an object at high focal length hoping for atmospheric seeing to be good for a second or two and get great detail out of small, relatively faint astronomical objects.
+The ASI294MC Pro also boasts an extremely low read noise (noise generated by the camera system) of only 1.2e, which allows for short-exposure imaging if your tracking isn’t very good.
+It also allows for a method of imaging called lucky imaging, where you take hundreds of short exposures of an object at a high focal length, hoping for atmospheric seeing to be good for a second or two and get great detail out of small, relatively faint astronomical objects.

 Matching a camera to a telescope

-Using one of my most used astrophotography telescopes as an example, my telescope has 460mm of focal length and my camera pixel size is 3.8 microns.
-Using the formula below, I calculated that my image scale is 1.71 arcseconds per pixel or 1.71”/px.
+Using one of my most used astrophotography telescopes as an example, my telescope has 460mm of focal length, and my camera pixel size is 3.8 microns.
+Using the formula below, I calculated that my image scale is 1.71 arcseconds per pixel, or 1.71”/px.
 You can calculate your image scale using the formula below.

 (Pixel Size / Telescope Focal Length) x 206.265 = Image Scale

 |ZWO ASI1600MM Pro

-|Orion 10″ F3.9 Newtonian Astrograph||0.78”/px||0.99”/px|
+|Orion 10" F3.9 Newtonian Astrograph

-|Orion 6” F4 Newtonian Astrograph||1.65”/px||1.31”/px|
+|Orion 6” F4 Newtonian Astrograph

 The table above lists the image scales using all the possible combinations of cameras and telescopes in this example.
 From experience, I would not recommend a pixel size of any less than 1”/px to any beginner.
 Why do you ask?
 There are many reasons why I say this.
 The most important reason is tracking accuracy.
-The smaller your pixels, the better your tracking, polar alignment and guiding will need to be.
+The smaller your pixels, the better your tracking, polar alignment, and guiding will need to be.
 Another reason would be that this limit helps to prevent you from getting a telescope too big for your mount.
-Larger scopes typically make image scale smaller due to the increase in focal length.
+Larger scopes typically make the image scale smaller due to the increase in focal length.